thomasalbuquerque/challenge-500-records-nodejs/README.md

 ## Installation and running

-To begin, make sure you have Node.js 14.x.x or newer with npm installed on your system.
-If you don't have them, please refer to the official documentation for instructions on how to install them.
+To begin, make sure you have Node.js 14.x or newer installed on your system.
+If you don't have it, please refer to the [official documentation](https://nodejs.org/en/docs) for instructions on how to install it.

 Then follow the steps below: